 The Vichy French government moved his squadron to Algeria and, in the summer of 1940, air and naval units of the United Kingdom attacked Vichy forces in North Africa.
 Albert flew escort for Vichy bombers on an aborted raid on Gibraltar and then, on 14 October, he and two other pilots flew to Gibraltar and surrendered their fighters.
 After four attempts to reach England by ship, Albert was successful.
 At first, he was thrown in jail but was soon released and joined the Royal Air Force (RAF).
 After refresher training, he went to No. 340 Squadron and flew 47 missions in the Supermarine Spitfire.
 In late 1942, Albert and 12 other pilots, along with 50 mechanics, left for the Soviet Union by way of North Africa and Persia.
 The Normandie group, as they were first called, trained on the Yakovlev Yak-7 and then, in April 1943, entered combat flying the Yak-1.

 In June 1943, Albert scored his first victory in Russia.
 The next month, the Normandie pilots switched to the newer Yak-9.
-As the Soviets pushed the Germans west, Albert's victories steadily rose.
-To recognize his combat and leadership skills, the Soviets awarded Albert their highest award for valor, the Gold Star and title, "Hero of the Soviet Union."
-At war's end, Captain Albert had flown 262 combat missions and had at least 23 victories.
+As the Soviets pushed the Germans west, Albert’s victories steadily rose.
+To recognize his combat and leadership skills, the Soviets awarded Albert their highest award for valor, the Gold Star and title, “Hero of the Soviet Union.”
+At war’s end, Captain Albert had flown 262 combat missions and had at least 23 victories.
 Next, he went to a test center, and, in 1946, practicing for an air show, he crashed; fortunately, he was not seriously injured.
 Sent to Czechoslovakia as Air Attaché, he met his future wife, who worked at the United States Embassy.
 Albert left the military and, in 1948, moved to the States.
-He managed a chain of restaurants for some years.
-Now retired, Albert and his wife, Freda, live in Florida.
+He managed a chain of restaurants for some years, then retired with his wife, Freda, in Florida.